codelittinc/engineering-hiring/README.md

 ### 3. Knowledge verification interview

 The exercise gave you some insight of what kind of decisions they take, now it is time to confirm what they may know that is interesting to you.
 Before you jump into this interview, please grab the stack's specific questions and the generic ones.
-You will find a list with the ones we have >>>>here<<<, if you can't find for the stack you need, please talk to your manager.
+You will find a list with the ones we have >>>>here<<<, if you can't find exercises for the stack you need, please talk to your manager.

 #### Interview flow example

 1. _Hey Diogo, thanks for taking the time to complete this exercise_
 2. Explain the purpose of this interview: _the goal of this interview is to go through what you did on your exercise and to go through a few technical questions._
-3. Explain in which step we are: _this is the third of four steps hiring process, we deciding to move forward with your application, the next step will be an interview with our COO to discuss a few details of the position._
+3. Explain which step we are in: _this is the third of four steps hiring process, we deciding to move forward with your application, the next step will be an interview with our COO to discuss a few details of the position._
 4. Ask if he or she has any questions and answer them
-5. Start the project question
+5. Start the project questions
 6. Ask if he or she has any questions and answer them
 7. Start the stack questions
 8. Ask if he or she has any questions and answer them